bloominstituteoftechnology/node-db-challenge/README.md

 ## tasks

 - Build the database and tables using knex migrations. **Seeding is not needed**.
-- Build the API to perform CRUD operations on projects and actions.
+- Build the API to add projects and actions. **Only the POST** is needed, the rest is part of the stretch problem.
 - Build an endpoint to retrieve a `project` by its `id` that returns an object with the following structure: